bepuca/azureml-scaffolding/README.md

   not be re-executed.
 This is useful for long running steps that do not change often.
 - Each step of the pipeline must reference a package.
-To do so, packages meant to be used in pipelines should implement a [Component job] YAML defined.
+To do so, packages meant to be used in pipelines should implement a [Component] YAML defined.
 - Component inputs are displayed in AzureML UI.
 This helps with traceability.
 - The name of the job steps should match the name of the package referenced (with dashes changed to underscores due to AzureML expectation).